pagopa/pagopa-ecommerce-local/README.md

 ### Configure

-Configuration is done by editing your local .env file

 In the _.env_ file there are a configurations related to conainers that can be customized, in particular the container ports and the services git branch to run a given version of microservices.

 | name                              | description                                                                                                                 |